ptarroso/MapAnim/README.md

 The original data was converted into a raster format with a 1000-meter resolution and projected to a Natural Earth projection.
-It's worth noting that this example does not provide latitude-corrected proportions (which might be addressed in a future version of the script).
+It's worth noting that this example does not provide latitude-corrected proportions (which might be addressed in a future version of the script) with the poles showing larger areas than the equator.
 However, it effectively demonstrates the process of animating a map with the script.

 To better illustrate the usage of different fonts, the script uses the free google font Montserrat (light and semi-bold).
 You need to get the fonts in your